xNEORAI/GangRP-RPC/README.md

 # GangRP Discord RPC

-its a Discord Rich Presence For GangRP (RolePlay)
+its a Discord Rich Presence For GangRP
 ---

 ------------------------------------------------------------------------------